Oh no!!! Do you hear that? Your sweet little girl just started to cry. Not the “ouch, I’m hurt” cry…. It’s the “I’m so mad and annoyed” cry.

 If you don’t do something quick, you know that soon she will be on the floor, kicking her feet and yelling.

-That is the last thing you need at the end of the day, 20 minutes before dinner, when you are the busiest.
+That is the last thing you need at the end of the day, 20 minutes before dinner.

 Here are 5 Ways to calm your child down when them become upset.

 Children feed off of the energy around them.
 If you become upset, they will “feel” that emotion and become more upset.
 Instead, stay calm.
 Take in a big breath and ask them if they need a hug.
 If they don’t, quietly tell them that you will help them when they are ready.

 - Give Them Space

 A lot of times parents tell me they try to “talk their child down” from a tantrum.
 This hardly ever works because if your child is overwhelmed with emotions, the last thing they want to do is listen to a lecture!
 Instead, give your child space and the opportunity to take breaths, processing their emotions independently.
 Once they are calm, they will be ready for some help.

 - Allow them to Calm Down in their own Way